shaileshdev4/pa-tools-mcp/typescript/default/README.md

 is limited to creating tools in the `/tools` directory and modifications outside of this directory are not allowed.

+The default MCP server uses [express](https://expressjs.com/) as its web framework.

 If you require more control over your MCP server with your own npm packages and your own programming rules, consider [creating your own MCP server](../servers) instead of contributing to the default MCP server.